bibhuticoder/bibhuti_portfolio/content/blog/add-copy-button-on-any-html-element.md

 This approch can be further extended to copy text of any HTML tag.
 And the text can be dynamic(from server) too.

-The blog post you are reading right now is highlighted with Shiki & **copy** button is placed by a Vuejs plugin.
+The blog post you are reading right now is highlighted with [Shiki](https://shiki.matsu.io/) & **copy** button is placed by the same Vuejs-plugin code mentioned above ☝🏻